r5valkyrie/docs/docs/weapon-functions.md

 		}
 ```

 weapon.AddMod("ModName") <- adds one of the previously defined mods to the weapon INSTANCE (only the individual weapon entity!)

-IMPORTANT MENTION!
-A mod cannot be added to a weapon if has not been defined in the weapon's config file!

 weapon.RemoveMod("modnamestring") <- removes one of the currently equipped mods from the weapon INSTANCE (only the individual weapon entity!)
 weapon.SetWeaponMods() <- takes an array of mods as an argument
 weapon.GetMods() <- returns an array registered mods for this weapon
 GetWeaponMods( weapon )

 ## Weapon Parameter Get / Set Functions